Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I achieve this with a well-placed `print()` statement and a cup of coffee instead?"
-You'll be amazed how often the answer is "yes," saving you debugging headaches and maybe even a caffeine crash.
-(Bonus points if your `print()` statements are actually helpful, not just "Hello, world!" variations.)
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first**.
+Seriously.
+You're not the first person to trip over that particular banana peel.
+Save yourself the frustration (and maybe your sanity).
+Plus, reading other people's solutions is way more fun than writing your own... sometimes. 😉

 ---

-### 📅 Last Updated: 2025-03-09 01:09
+### 📅 Last Updated: 2025-03-09 08:17

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!